timothyshull/programming_notes/python/fluent_python.md

     - error happens in Python for Windows, because the default encoding for Python 3 is UTF-8 across all platforms
     - add a magic coding comment at the top of the file to fix this problem `# coding: cp1252`
-    - Python 3 source code is no longer limited to ASCII and defaults to the excellent UTF-8 encoding, the best “fix” for source code in legacy encodings like 'cp1252' is to convert them to UTF-8 already, and not bother with the coding comments.
-If your editor does not support UTF-8, it’s time to switch.
+    - Python 3 source code is no longer limited to ASCII and defaults to the excellent UTF-8 encoding, the best "fix" for source code in legacy encodings like 'cp1252' is to convert them to UTF-8 already, and not bother with the coding comments.
+If your editor does not support UTF-8, it's time to switch.
 - must be told what the encoding of a byte sequence is
     - can use libraries like Chardet to determine within a confidence level
 - BOM - byte order mark or bytes denoting endianness of CPU where encoding was performed